-Your request explains that the College, "a Southern Baptist institution of higher education," "is controlled by a religious organization.
-That organization is the Mississippi Baptist Convention . . . whose constituency is the cooperating Southern Baptist churches of Mississippi."
+Your request explained that the College, "a Southern Baptist institution of higher education," "is controlled by a religious organization.
+That organization is the Mississippi Baptist Convention... whose constituency is the cooperating Southern Baptist churches of Mississippi."
 Your letter states that "[p]ursuant to the College's Charter, the Mississippi Baptist Convention controls the College by electing the College's board of trustees."

-Your letter requests a religious exemption from the provisions of Title IX "to the extent application of those provisions would not be consistent with the Convention's religious tenets regarding marriage, sex outside of marriage, sexual orientation, and gender identity."
-In support of this request, you cite to the Word of God, which your letter states is the Convention's religious authority.
-According to your letter, the Word of God teaches that marriage is between one man and one woman and serves as the means for procreation.
-You letter further states that the Convention has declared that "God's design was the creation of two distinct and complementary sexes, male and female."
+Your letter requests a religious exemption from the provisions of Title IX "to the extent application of those provisions would not be consistent with the Convention's religious tenets regarding marriage, sex outside of marriage, sexual orientation, gender identity, pregnancy and abortion."
+In support of this request, you cite to the Convention's religious authority, the Bible.
+According to your letter, that Bible teaches that marriage is between one man and one woman and serves as the means for procreation and that "[c]hildren, from the moment of conception, are a blessing and heritage from the Lord."
+Your letter further states that the Convention has declared that "[t]he union of one man and one woman is the only form of marriage prescribed in the Bible . . . [t]he Bible affirms that all human life, both born and preborn, is a person bearing the image of God"; and "God's design was the creation of two distinct and complementary sexes, male and female."

-You explain that it would not be consistent with the Convention's religious tenets for the College to comply with Title IX to the extent that it prohibits the College from "engaging in recruiting, admissions, and financial assistance under a policy which called for the consideration of an applicant for admission's sexual orientation, gender identity (including but not limited to transgendered status), marital status, past and present practices regarding marriage, and sex outside marriage[; . . . from] subjecting students to rules of behavior, sanctions, or other treatment because of these student characteristics[; or from] making all employment decisions. . . in a manner which takes into consideration these employee characteristics."
+You explain that it would not be consistent with the Convention's religious tenets for the College to comply with Title IX to the extent that it prohibits the College from "engaging in recruiting, admissions, and financial assistance under a policy which called for the consideration of an applicant for admission's sexual orientation, gender identity (including but not limited to transgendered status), marital status, past and present practices regarding marriage, pregnancy, abortion, and sex outside marriage[; . . . from] subjecting students to rules of behavior, sanctions, or other treatment because of these student characteristics[; or from] making all employment decisions. . . in a manner which takes into consideration these employee characteristics."

-You state that, for these reasons, the College is requesting an exemption from the following regulatory provisions "to the extent the regulation would require the institution to treat marriage, sex outside of marriage, homosexuality, and gender identity in a manner that is inconsistent with the religious tenets of the Convention:"
+You state that, for these reasons, the College is requesting an exemption from the following regulatory provisions "to the extent the regulation would require the institution to treat marriage, sex outside of marriage, homosexuality, pregnancy, abortion, and gender identity in a manner that is inconsistent with the religious tenets of the Convention:"

-- 34 C.F.R. § 106.21 (governing admission); - 34 C.F.R. § 106.22 (governing preferences in admission); - 34 C.F.R. § 106.23 (governing recruitment of students); - 34 C.F.R. § 106.31(b)(4) (governing different rules of behavior or sanctions); - 34 C.F.R. § 106.31(b)(7) (governing the limitation of rights, privileges, advantages, or opportunities); - 34 C.F.R. § 106.32 (governing housing); - 34 C.F.R. § 106.33 (governing comparable facilities such as restrooms and locker rooms); - 34 C.F.R. § 106.37 (governing financial assistance); - 34 C.F.R. § 106.40 (governing different rules based on marital or parental status of students); - 34 C.F.R. § 106.41 (governing athletics); - 34 C.F.R. § 106.51 (governing employment); - 34 C.F.R. § 106.52 (governing employment criteria); - 34 C.F.R. § 106.53 (governing recruitment of employees); - 34 C.F.R. § 106.57 (governing the consideration of marital or parental status in employment decisions); and - 34 C.F.R. § 106.60 (governing pre-employment inquiries).
+- 34 C.F.R. § 106.21 (governing admission): - 34 C.F.R. § 106.22 (governing preferences in admission); - 34 C.F.R. § 106.23 (governing recruitment of students); - 34 C.F.R. § 106.31(b)(4) (governing different rules of behavior or sanctions); - 34 C.F.R. § 106.31(b)(7) (governing the limitation of rights, privileges, advantages, or opportunities); - 34 C.F.R. § 106.32 (governing housing); - 34 C.F.R. § 106.33 (governing comparable facilities such as restrooms and locker rooms); - 34 C.F.R. § 106.37 (governing financial assistance); - 34 C.F.R. § 106.40 (governing different rules based on marital or parental status of students); - 34 C.F.R. § 106.41 (governing athletics); - 34 C.F.R. § 106.51 (governing employment); - 34 C.F.R. § 106.52 (governing employment criteria); - 34 C.F.R. § 106.53 (governing recruitment of employees); - 34 C.F.R. § 106.57 (governing the consideration of marital or parental status in employment decisions); and - 34 C.F.R. § 106.60 (governing pre-employment inquiries).

-The College is exempt from these provisions to the extent that they prohibit discrimination on the basis of marital status, sex outside of marriage, sexual orientation, or gender identity and compliance would conflict with the controlling organization's religious tenets.
+The College is exempt from these provisions to the extent that they prohibit discrimination on the basis of marital status, sex outside of marriage, sexual orientation, pregnancy, abortion, and gender identity and compliance would conflict with the controlling organization's religious tenets.